F5Networks/terraform-provider-bigip/docs/userguide/configuring.rst

 Initializating
 --------------

-The first command to run for a new configuration, or after checking out an existing configuration from version control, is ``terraform init``, which initializes various local settings and data that will be used by subsequent commands.
+The first command to run for a new configuration, or after checking out an existing configuration from version control, is ``terraform init``, which initializes local settings and data that will be used by subsequent commands.

 Terraform uses a plugin-based architecture to support available infrastructure and service providers.
 As of Terraform version 0.10.0, each "Provider" is its own encapsulated binary distributed separately from Terraform itself.
 The ``terraform init`` command will automatically download and install any Provider binary for the providers in use within the configuration, which in this case is just the BIG-IP provider: